vegaprotocol/documentation/docs/node-operators/get-started/setup-validator.md

 ## Announce node on-chain
 Use your Ethereum key to announce your node to the network.

-You'll need to know the [current epoch ↗](https://validator-testnet.governance.vega.xyz/staking), and have the following data to hand: the URL for your validator website, and URL for the avatar that will show up on the token dApp next to your node name.
+You'll need to know the [current epoch ↗](https://validator-testnet.governance.vega.xyz/staking), and have the following data to hand: the URL for your validator website, and URL for the avatar that will show up on the governance dApp next to your node name.

 ```shell
 vega announce_node --home="YOUR_VEGA_HOME_PATH" --info-url="YOUR_VALIDATOR_URL" --avatar-url="YOUR_AVATAR_URL" --country="UK" --name="YOUR_NODE_NAME" --from-epoch="CURRENT_EPOCH" --submitter-address="YOUR_ETHEREUM_KEY"